mjtranter/exploring-france--a-responsive-website-WIP/README.md

 Simulate experience in different countries by adding the query parameter 'countrySim=' + country code

+(Design for smaller screens is not complete as it is not necessary for the university submission)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).